-When to Retire: How to Make the Right Choice with Advice from Decision Making Expert
+When to Retire: How to Make the Right Choice

-2. What is Most Important to You?
+2. What Is Most Important to You?

 Is financial security most important?
-Or, is making the most of every day a better way to express your personal philosophy.
+Or, is making the most of every day a better way to express your personal philosophy?

 Figure out what is important to you about the decision and you will make a better choice.